(For Geofence Explorer definitions, refer to: MobileScapes EA Geofence Explorer Field Definitions)

 (Unique) Visitors: The number of distinct and unique devices that entered the Geofence in the requested time range, regardless of how often they visit.
 Visitors are represented as an estimated Household Population 15+ weight.
 They can be thought of as total foot traffic for the Geofence over the time period selected.

-(Daily) Visits: The number of times the device entered the Geofence, no matter how many visitors make up those visits.
+(Daily) Visits: The number of times the device entered the Geofence, regardless of how many visitors make up those visits.
 Visits are represented as an estimated Household Population 15+ weight.
 They filter out multiple visits to give a true indication of the unique Household Population 15+ identified within the Geofence over the time period selected.

 Weekpart: The part of the week when the mobile device was observed within Geofence.